b3n0y/ResolveDevDoc/docs/source/UI_elements_func.rst

 ..  topic:: Description

-	This function is
+	This function is selecting all the numbers in the SpinBox

 **Type:** func

-..  note:: Not tested yet
+..  code-block:: python

-	win['myspinbox'].SelectAll()
+	win.Find('spinbox_1').SelectAll()

 Clear()